 - H. Medical and Other Benefits.
 The County will maintain and pay for group health coverage for an employee on approved Pregnancy Disability Leave for up to four (4) months over the course of a 12-month period per pregnancy, beginning on the date that the leave begins and at the same level and under the same conditions as if the employee had not taken leave.
 To the maximum extent and period of time allowable by law, such Pregnancy Disability Leave shall be simultaneously designated as FMLA leave.
-Where an eligible employee has her Pregnancy Disability Leave and FMLA leave run concurrently due to her pregnancy, the County will continue to make its normal premium contribution towards the employee's group health plan while she is on FMLA/Pregnancy_Disability_Leave_for up to 12 weeks in a 12 month period.
-The employee may receive up to an additional twelve weeks of this health insurance benefit during a subsequent CFRA leave for the reason of the birth of her child. - нн. - 1.
-The employee must pay her normal share of the premium, for herself and her dependents, in order to maintain health benefits.

-a.
-If the employee is in a pay status, her portion of the premium will be deducted from her paycheck.
+The employee may receive up to an additional twelve weeks of this health insurance benefit during a subsequent CFRA leave for the reason of the birth of her child. - 1.
+The employee must pay her normal share of the premium, for herself and her dependents, in order to maintain health benefits. - a.
+If the employee is in a pay status, her portion of the premium will be deducted from her paycheck. - b.
+If the employee is not in a pay status, the employee is responsible to contact the Auditor Controller's office to determine if payment must be made directly to the Auditor's Office by the first of the month and/or directly to the insurance provider per the provider's timeliness requirements.

-- a.b.
-If the employee is not in a pay status, the employee is responsible to contact the Auditor Controller's office to determine if payment must be made directly to the Auditor's Office by the first of the month and/or directly to the insurance provider per the provider's timeliness requirements. her premium payment must reach the Payroll Division of the Auditor's Office by the first of the month. - 2.
-After twelve weeksall eligible protected FMLA, Pregnancy Disability Leave, and CFRA leave has been exhausted, if the employee is not in a pay status, she may continue to participate in the group health plan, without interruption, by paying the full premium amount to the Auditor's Office by the first of the month.
+- 2. After all eligible protected FMLA, Pregnancy Disability Leave, and CFRA leave has been exhausted, if the employee is not in a pay status, she may continue to participate in the group health plan, without interruption, by paying the full premium amount by the first of the month.
 The employee is responsible to contact the Auditor's Office to determine if payment must be paid directly to the Auditor's Office and/or directly to the insurance provider.
 An employee has a minimum 30-day grace period in which to make premium payments. - 3.
 If payment is not made timely, the employee's group health insurance may be canceled, provided the employee is notified in writing at least 15 days before the date that his/her health coverage will lapse. - 4.
 If an employee does not return to work following her leave for a reason other than the continuation, recurrence, or onset of a serious health condition which would entitle her to FMLA, CFRA, or Pregnancy Disability Leave, or other circumstances beyond the employee's control, she may be required to reimburse the County for its share of health insurance premiums paid on the employee's behalf during her FMLA, CFRA, or Pregnancy Disability Leave. - a.
 With respect to CFRA leave, an employee is deemed to have failed to return from leave if he/she works less than 30 days after returning from CFRA leave.
-An employee who retires during CFRA leave or during the first 30 days after returning is deemed to have returned from leave.] - 4.
-If the employee receives twelve weeks of this health insurance benefit during her FMLA/Pregnancy Disability Leave, the employee will not receive an additional twelve weeks of this health insurance benefit during a subsequent CFRA leave for the reason of the birth of her child.
+An employee who retires during CFRA leave or during the first 30 days after returning is deemed to have returned from leave.]